Xilmi/Rotp-Fusion/README.md

   - Auto-scout = Eye
   - Auto-Attack = Target
   - Auto-Colonize = Specie's city
+  - Alt-Scroll on auto buttons to change the governor common auto-count value.
+- New auto-scout option to tell armed scout to guard uncolonized planet.

 2025.03.06 (BR)
 - added Help for new auto fleet sending features.